pnp/cli-microsoft365/docs/manual/docs/cmd/cli/cli-reconsent.md

 ## Examples

-Get the URL to open in the browser to re-consent Office 365 CLI permissions
+Get the URL to open in the browser to re-consent CLI for Microsoft 365 permissions

 ```sh
 cli reconsent